robbyriverside/agencia/docs/agencia.md

 ## 5. Agencia Chat

-The chat represents all ephemeral state including, Facts, and Observations.
-Facts are structured knowledge and Observations are unstructured knowledge.
-Observations and their associated Roles, are not yet part of Agencia.
-Stay tuned.
+The chat represents all ephemeral state including Facts and Observations.
+Facts are structured knowledge and observations are unstructured knowledge gathered according to an agent's roles.
+Each role can declare observations that describe the kind of information to collect, and the chat stores the summarized results by role for future use.

 ### 5.1 Remembering Facts in Chat